Have you ever looked around at all the other blogs covering the same topics and wondered why in the world anyone would care about your blog?

 When you are working to build your own network keep in mind that the top bloggers get tons of emails, tweets, comments, and messages on a daily basis.
 That doesn’t mean that you should never reach out to A-listers, but keep in mind that in many cases you won’t get response because they simply don’t have the time to respond to everyone.
 But if you focus on smaller bloggers you’ll be able to make connections much easier.

 Action Tip: Make a list of 5 bloggers in your niche that you would like to have as a part of your network.
-No more than 1 one of them should be an extremely popular blogger.
 The ideal connections will be people who are just a little ahead of you in terms of the stage of their blog.
 Now, subscribe to their email lists or RSS feeds, and follow them on whatever social networks you use.
 Whenever they publish a new post you should share it via social media (and tag or mention them) and leave a comment on the post.
 After doing that with a couple of their posts send them an email to introduce yourself.
 Chances are they will recognize your name from the comments and social media shares.
 Don’t ask for anything right away or network with an agenda, just look to make connections and see which ones develop naturally.

 3. Don't Rely on Other Blogs for Content Ideas